 BUILD YOUR OWN BOOTABLE MONTEREY USB DISK!

-This post will explain how to build your own bootable Monterey USB disk!
+This post will explain how to build your own bootable macOS Monterey USB disk !

 will leave some traces of the upgraded software in your Mac’s system.